-The next time you consider that set of 10 tube socks for $2 consider how long they're going to last before you have to spend more money to replace them or the aggravation you're going to go through when they keep on slipping down.
+Let me be frank: that set of 10 tube socks for $2 might seem like a steal, but consider how long they're going to last.
+Chances are, you'll have to spend more money to replace them when they keep on slipping down your ankles.

 The problem with the half-length socks is simply in their construction.

 Because of the shape of your calves wearing them is like a larger man wearing a belt instead of opting for suspenders.
 No matter how well the socks grip they're holding something up on a downward slope.